zhukovka/wix-style-react/src/DatePicker/MIGRATION.md

 ## 3. component styles were updated to be in sync with Wix UI design system

-consumers of wix-style-react should not need to tweak styles as the library is intended for Wix related applications with unified look & feel.

 This can be considered a breaking change (especially for those doing screenshot testing) although not a major one.